How to Create a Social Media Plan [Step-by-Step]

 How much, and what type of content should you share?

 There is no perfect answer to that question, and it’s going to be contextual depending on your target market and the social networks you choose.
+You decide how to create your social media plan.

 But here’s a nice rule of thumb for every 10 updates you post to a social media channel;